 A quarter = 2 eighths = 7 grams

-Now we’re straying into mythical territory, as it was somewhat of a pipe dream for college aged Petey to cop a full quarter of weed.
-We did it once in a while, mind you, however, that was when 2 hours needed to be devoted to your sack picking all the sticks and seeds out.
+Now we’re straying into mythical territory, as it was somewhat of a pipe dream for college-aged Petey to cop a full quarter of weed.
+I did it once in a while, mind you, however, that was when 2 hours needed to be devoted to picking all the sticks and seeds out of my weed sack.

-A quarter is often referred to as a ‘quad’.
+A quarter is often called a ‘quad’.
 Not the place where you go to study, but that place where you go to get snuffed out.
 A quarter is 1/4 of an ounce.
 As a dedicated smoker, it will probably behoove you (granted you have the funds) to buy quarters as opposed to eights, as this will keep you from having to re-up all the time.

 A half = 2 quarters = 4 eighths = 14 grams

 A half refers to 1/2 of an ounce.
-And although I have been smoking for about 20 years now I can count the times I have gotten a half ounce on one hand.
-It simply is a decadent luxury, the kind of luxury your average smoker simply doesn’t have.
+And although I have smoked for about 20 years now I can count the times I have gotten a half ounce on one hand.
+It is somewhat of a decadent luxury, the kind of luxury your average smoker simply doesn’t have.
 Chances are if you are copping half’s at a time you either a) work for the cannabis industry or b) got way to much time and money on your hands.
 Either way, I’m here to help you out.